-For 2011, base salaries accounted for approximately 39% of the total compensation for our chief executive officer and 43% on average for our other Named Executive Officers, including any cash bonus awards and the value of any equity awards granted in 2011 based on grant date fair value computed in accordance with FASB ASC Topic 718, but excluding health and life insurance benefits and 401(k) matching contributions that are generally available to our employees.
+For 2012, base salaries accounted for approximately 42% of the total compensation for our chief executive officer, 49% (on average) for our other Named Executive Officers (excluding our president and chief operating officer), and 11% for our president and chief operating officer (as a result of the grant date fair value of the initial equity awards that he received in connection with the start of his employment with the company in 2012).
+The total compensation includes any cash bonus awards and the value of any equity awards granted in 2012 and, with respect to performance-based restricted stock units, earned in 2012, based on grant date fair value computed in accordance with FASB ASC Topic 718, but excludes health and life insurance benefits and 401(k) matching contributions that are generally available to our employees.